What are milia? (And how to get rid of milia)

 Milia develop when dead skin cells or keratin (a protein found in skin and hair) get trapped under the surface of the skin, forming a raised "pinhead" bump that looks similar to a whitehead.

 Why this happens is not fully understood, but it is not the same as acne, which is usually triggered by hormones and, unlike milia, causes inflammation.

 Sun damage can be a contributing factor for milia because it makes skin rough and leathery, so it's more difficult for dead cells to rise to the skin's surface and shed normally.

-Milia also are associated with other kinds of skin damage — from an injury, medication or illness.
-These less common forms are called secondary milia.
+Milia also are associated with other kinds of skin damage from an injuries, medication or illness.
+These less-common forms are called secondary milia.

-Sometimes, milia will eventually disappear without treatment; but they also can become persistent and stick around unless steps are taken to remove them.
+Sometimes, milia eventually disappear without treatment.
+But they also can be persistent and stick around unless steps are taken to remove them.

 Milia occurring in newborns (neonatal milia) typically resolve on their own within a few weeks.
 Primary milia affecting older children and adults can either disappear within a few weeks or months, or they can persist longer.

-Adults who find persistent milia bothersome or unsightly often seek treatment to make milia go away.
+Adults who find persistent milia bothersome or unsightly often seek treatment to remove them.

 Other strategies that may be used for milia treatment include chemical peels, laser ablation, cryotherapy (freezing) and diathermy (heat therapy).

-Milia occurring on the face (for example, on the cheeks, chin or alongside the nose) often can be safely removed at home using a sterilized needle, lancet or comedone extractor.
+Facial milia occurring away from the eyes (for example, on the cheeks, chin or alongside the nose) often can be safely removed at home using a sterilized needle, lancet or comedone extractor.

-Comedones (plural of comedo) are plugged, often infected oil glands — also called blackheads and whiteheads — that are the primary signs of acne.
-A comedone extractor is a hand-held, pencil-shaped skin care tool that often has a sharp lancet on one end and a rounded extractor on the other end to treat acne lesions and milia.
+Comedones are plugged, often infected oil glands — also called blackheads and whiteheads — that are the primary signs of acne.
+A comedone extractor is a hand-held, pencil-shaped skin care tool that often has a sharp lancet on one end and a small looped or spoon-shaped extractor on the other end to treat acne lesions and milia.

 Though it may be safe and effective to get rid of facial milia with a comedone extractor, do not attempt to remove milia from your eyelids or near your eyes.
 Treatment of milia near the eyes should be performed only by a medical professional.